Research, Analysis and Information Design

 - Choose an appropriate writing style and document format

 - Explain how document design affects document acceptance and usage

-- Describe and use a variety of research and organization methods for several purposes:
+- Describe and utilize a variety of research and organization methods to:

 - High-speed internet access